 This chapter has been developed in accordance with state Growth Management (GMA) goals and is coordinated with other chapters of the Comprehensive Plan.
-The County Wide Planning Policies (CWPPs) were developed by Thurston County and ratified by each of the seven cities and towns within Thurston County, first adopted in 1992 and amended in 2015.
+The Countywide Planning Policies (CWPPs) were developed by Thurston County and ratified by each of the seven cities and towns within Thurston County, first adopted in 1992 and amended in 2015.
 CWPPs related to Capital Facilities include: